 Current Membership Fee

-The current membership fees are shown on the membership form here Membership Form 2017 .
-Use the form on the right to get in touch with the New Members/Waiting List Secretary.
+The current membership fees are shown on the membership form here Membership Form 2022 .
+Use the form on the right of this page to get in touch with the New Members Secretary.

 The Club has specific policies relating to Junior athletes.

-The Club Welfare Officers are responsible for ensuring that our child protection policy is implemented.
-Use the form to the right of this page to let the Welfare Officer know of any concerns.
+The Club Welfare Officer is responsible for ensuring that our child protection policy is implemented.
+Use the Request Information form to the right of this page to let the Welfare Officer know of any concerns.